Dhadkan (2000 film): Plot

-Anjali Chauhan (Shilpa Shetty) is a young woman.
-Her rich and influential father, Narendra Chauhan (Kiran Kumar), is a renowned businessman.
-Anjali is dating the poor Dev Chopra (Suniel Shetty), who cannot even afford to clothe himself properly.
+Anjali Chauhan is a young woman.
+Her rich and influential father, Narendra Chauhan, is a renowned businessman.
+Anjali is dating the poor Dev Chopra, who cannot even afford to clothe himself properly.
 He loves Anjali, too.
-Dev's mother, Jhanvi (Sharmila Tagore), dotes on Dev and is ecstatic to meet Anjali.
+Dev's mother, Jhanvi Chopra, dotes on Dev and is ecstatic to meet Anjali.
 Dev is the illegitimate son of his unwed mother, so he has no father.
 Jhanvi trusts Anjali to take care of Dev and never hurt him, as society has.
 When Anjali puts forward the proposal of marrying Dev to Narendra (after Narendra informs Anjali that he has fixed her wedding, she begs him to meet Dev once), he decides to meet Dev.
 After meeting him, Narendra doesn't like his attitude (Dev is unshaven, in ordinary clothes and sandals.
 Dev says if Narendra doesn't give his consent to the wedding, he will take away Anjali forcefully) and rejects him.
 Dev wants Anjali to leave with him, but Anjali refuses and promises to meet him later.

-Anjali leaves Dev so as not to upset Narendra and her mother, Veena Chauhan (Anjana Mumtaz).
+Anjali leaves Dev so as not to upset Narendra and her mother, Veena Chauhan.
 Anjali wanted to leave her house, but Narendra threatens to commit suicide if she took this step.
 Narendra agrees to let Anjali keep her promise to meet Dev, where she tells him that she has come to leave him.
 Dev is shocked and promises to destroy everything he holds dear if he can't get Anjali.
 Heartbroken, Dev tells this to his mother, Jhanvi, who dies in shock as she liked Anjali a lot.
-Anjali marries Ram Verma (Akshay Kumar), who Narendra believes will be the perfect match for her.
-Ram is a man of great ideals who believes in giving a rightful place to Anjali and respects her sensibilities.
-He won't touch Anjali as she is not ready for a physical relationship with Ram.
+Under pressure, Anjali marries Ram Verma, an idealistic man, in an arranged marriage.

-Ram Verma lives in Delhi with his step-mother Vibha Verma (Sushma Seth), step-brother Bobby Verma (Parmeet Sethi), and step sister Nikki (Manjeet Kullar).
+Ram lives in Delhi with his step-mother Vibha Verma, step-brother Bobby Verma, and step sister Nikki Verma.
 Ram is 75% owner of the business, and the rest of the family owns 25%.
 Bobby and Nikki resent him for this.
 Vibha wants to turn Ram against Anjali, and thus needles Anjali to hand over her jewels to her.
 Anjali refuses.
 Ram advises her to listen to Vibha.
 Anjali prepares to leave the house when her maid shows her how Vibha and Nikki are plotting against Ram and Anjali.
 Ram tells Anjali that he knows everything and wants to win everyone over with unconditional love.
 When Ram is away at work, Bobby tries to seduce Anjali, but she refutes his advances.
 Ram catches them live, and the matter escalates to Vibha.
 Vibha blames Anjali, but Ram defends her, saying Vibha and Bobby are lying.
-Vibha decides to leave the house with Bobby, and Nikki and Ram don't stop them.
+Vibha decides to leave the house with Bobby and Nikki after Ram puts his foot down.